U.S. House panel to look at aluminum prices, warehousing

 The LME - owned by Hong Kong Exchanges and Clearing Ltd - had started a consultation to reform the process, but the London High court last month put an end to that, condemning the process as "unfair and unlawful".

-The Department of Justice and CFTC are looking into the issue which has been under political, regulatory and legal scrutiny since the middle of last year.

-Senator Sherrod Brown, an Ohio Democrat who has lead the charge in Congress against banks' involvement in the physical commodity business, urged the CFTC to take an aggressive stance on the issue earlier this year.
+Senator Sherrod Brown, an Ohio Democrat who has lead the charge against banks' involvement in the physical commodity business in Congress earlier this year urged the CFTC to take an agressive stance on the issue.

-Goodlatte chairs the House Judiciary Committee, which has also looked into the matter, according to a Committee aide, and has met with representatives of the aluminum industry.
-The lawmakers' panel, which oversees the Justice Department, did not however at this moment plan to hold a hearing.